Yamavu/PicoMite_User_Manual/src/options.md

 This command must be run at the command prompt (not in a program).

-OPTION RESET cfg
-or
-OPTION RESET LIST
+OPTION RESET cfg <br> OPTION RESET LIST

 OPTION RESOLUTION nn
 [,cpuspeedinKhz]